quantumhu/testing2.0/understanding_generators.md

 [yqfpd, fdzfi, cwciz, pxbgk, utwdm, mlljf, zzzzz, aqybv, pgrsi, jvrjy, nhpyv, gvlth, pynif, ynlrp, yustd, yslnb, zjjaw, aaaaa]
 ```

-If you are thinking that this could be easily implemented another way, you think just like me! **BIG DISCLAIMER**, the creator of jqwik highly recommends **against** doing it like below.
-I also highly recommend against it!
-So, if you begin to create code like below, you should use flatMap instead.
+If you are thinking that this could be easily implemented another way, you think just like me! **BIG DISCLAIMER**, don't do this!
+If you begin to create code like below, that is a sign that you should use flatMap instead.

 ```java
 @Provide